twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Toggle between modals

 Toggle between multiple modals with some clever placement of the `data-bs-target` and `data-bs-toggle` attributes.
-For example, you could toggle a password reset modal from within an already open sign in modal. **Please note multiple modals cannot be open at the same time**—this method simply toggles between two separate modals.
+For example, you could toggle a password reset modal from an already open sign-in modal. **Please note that multiple modals cannot be open simultaneously**—this method toggles between two separate models.

 {{< example >}}
 <div class="modal fade" id="exampleModalToggle" aria-hidden="true" aria-labelledby="exampleModalToggleLabel" tabindex="-1">